anish2105/Dynamic-Url-with-Django/README.md

-# django-sqlite-with-dynamic-url
-dictionary using django and sqlite dynamic url is there but no delete option for delete option go to django sqlite repository
+# Dynamic Url with django
+This is a Dictorary app created using Django.
+Its Backend is Sqlite3.
+It also has dynamic url option.
+Check out its model.py and view.py for more info.